Garrachonr/TFM/README.md

-# TFM
- Design and implementation of a LLM-based chatbot prototype endowed with memory mechanisms
+# Design and implementation of a LLM-based chatbot prototype endowed with memory mechanisms